AntonMoyseychuk/8086-TASM-2D-LIB/README.md

 COPLETED TASKS:
 ---------------

-1. Implemented the Bresenham algorithm for displaying a segment
+1. Implemented the Bresenham algorithm for displaying a line
-2. Implemented the Bresenham algorithm for displaying a circle
+2. Implemented the Bresenham algorithm for displaying a transparent circle
-3. Implemented the simple algorithm for displaying a rectangle (painted and transparent)
+3. Implemented the simple algorithm for displaying a rectangle (shaded and transparent)
-4. Implemented the simple algorithm for displaying a triangle
+4. Implemented the simple algorithm for displaying a transparent triangle

 EXAMPLE:
 --------